remygatins/BlackSeaBass_project/BSB_ddRAD/pipeline.md

 R1 reads:

-`perl gbstrim.pl --enzyme1 mspi --enzyme2 bamhi --fastqfile sample1_R1.fastq.gz --read R1 --outputfile sample1.trim.fastq --verbose --threads 24 --minlength 50`
+`gbstrim.pl --enzyme1 ApeKI --enzyme2 ApeKI --fastqfile sample1_R1.fastq.gz --read R1 --outputfile sample1.trim.fastq --verbose --threads 24 --minlength 50`

-NOTES on this line: add `perl` before the command; change the enzymes to what we used (mspi & bamhi); change input and output file names to match ours.
+NOTES on this line of code:
+  - add `perl` before the command;
+  - change the enzymes to what we used (mspi & bamhi);
+  - change input and output file names to match ours.

+The script 'worked' as the padding sequences were removed and all retained sequences start with the overhang (see screen shots below), HOWEVER:
+  - Approx. 40% of the sequences from R1 were discarded.
+  - Approx. 99% of the sequences from R2 were discarded- see hurdle.

 Padding sequences (green, variable lengths), R1 overhang (yellow, CGG):
 ![ddRAD_R1_padding_example](https://user-images.githubusercontent.com/52291277/138742166-121f016b-6cb7-402e-9182-d77c39dbd8db.png)